 The Public Health Internship (HSC 479) serves as the culminating experiential opportunity enabling students to demonstrate their ability to perform the UCC Tier 3 cognitive skills from "experience to information to action."
 Consists of a paid or unpaid internship experience in an approved environmental, public, community, clinical, worksite, or other health science program setting working a minimum of 360 hours.
 Integrates specified academic elements in addition to on-site work objectives.
-The internship provides students with experience in a minimum of four of the seven responsibility areas as outlined in the Responsibilities and Competencies for Entry-Level Health Education Specialists (NCHEC).
+The internship provides students with experience in a minimum of five of the eight responsibility areas as outlined in the Responsibilities and Competencies for Entry-Level Health Education Specialists (NCHEC).
 Prerequisite: admission to internship program.

 An important part of this internship is the conferring of the Outstanding Intern Poster Award.